Technology Architecture Diagrams: Visualizing Your Tech Stack for Investors

 Missing Business Context

-Many tech diagrams show tech systems without explaining their business purpose. backers need to understand how each part drives money or cuts costs.
+Tech diagrams often show tech systems without explaining their business purpose. backers need to understand how each part drives money or cuts costs.

 Include numbers and performance signs in your diagrams.
 Show expected user loads, response times, and cost guesses for each major part.